mikaelm1/mikaelm1.github.io/_posts/2017-02-21-github-api-tutorial.md

 ## Description

 This guide will demonstrate some of the features of GitHub's API.
 We will make a very simple app with Node.js that will allow us to authenticate with GitHub and view, create, and delete repositories.
+We will also add the ability to create a webhook for a user's repository.
 The source code for the sample app can found [here](https://github.com/mikaelm1/github-api-tutorial).
 This tutorial is written as a project for my CS290 class at Oregon State University.

 - [Getting Started](#getting-started)
 - [Base Application Setup](#base-application-setup)